-ARC is designed to provide assistance with the actual risks a farmer faces.
-It is not intended to enhance or protect any one covered commodity's share of the Congressional Budget Office's forecast of future spending (the CBO baseline).
-The Committee acknowledges that the risks a farmer must manage to produce crops are immense and come from both weather impacting crop yields, and from the market delivering a price too low to cover the costs of producing a crop.
+The Committee acknowledges that the risks a farmer must manage to produce crops are immense and come from both the weather impacting crop yields and from the market delivering a price too low to cover the costs of producing a crop.
 The Committee acknowledges that crop insurance provides very effective coverage for yield risk for many crops and farmers.
 The improvements contained in Title XI are designed to make it more effective for more farmers and more crops.
-However, crop insurance, covers only a portion of the loss and includes a "deductible" above which the farmer is self-insured.
+However, crop insurance, covers only a portion of a farmer's loss and includes a "deductible" range within which the farmer is self-insured.
 The deductible can be larger than a farmer's operating margin.
-ARC provides limited assistance within the deductible range for revenue losses not otherwise covered by crop insurance.

-Because crop insurance does not cover multi-year price risk, the Committee acknowledges that significant risk exposure for farmers comes from a collapse in prices that is sustained or multiple years in which prices decline.
+As such, the ARC program is designed to supplement crop insurance and help farmers manage risk through limited assistance within the deductible range for revenue losses not otherwise covered by crop insurance.
+Like crop insurance, payments are made using a producer's planted acres and determined by actual county or individual farm yields and actual market prices.
+The guarantee upon which a payment is triggered utilizes a benchmark calculation of actual yields and market prices on a rolling five-year basis, dropping out the highest and lowest years of each (known as the "Olympic average").
+With this structure, ARC treats every covered commodity and every farmer growing a covered commodity in the same fashion.
+Because crop insurance does not cover multi-year price risk, the Committee acknowledges that significant risk exposure for farmers comes from a collapse in prices that is sustained or from multiple years in which prices decline.
 Low or declining prices are especially problematic because farm input costs-such as the cost of seed, fuel and fertilizer-tend to increase with commodity prices but not decrease as quickly as commodity prices.
-Farmers typically contract in advance for these inputs further exposing them to downside price risk.
-Previously, Congress turned to counter-cyclical policies that used statutorily-established target prices to provide payments when prices fall below the target price.
-Because the statutory target prices do not keep pace with the market, this policy is ineffective.
-Simply raising target prices can also cause distortions when farmers plant for program payments in times of low market prices and can pay a farmer in high-revenue years when yields make up for price declines.
-This is especially true when target prices are tied to planted acres.

-The Committee created ARC to provide effective, market-oriented assistance for price declines without insulating farmers from longterm trends in the market.
+Farmers typically contract in advance for these inputs, further exposing them to downside price risk.
+The Committee created ARC to provide effective, market-oriented assistance for price declines without insulating farmers from long-term trends in the market.
 By using a rolling five-year Olympic average of historical prices, the program provides assistance when the market decreases significantly year-over-year; allowing farmers and input prices the ability to respond.
 If the market decline is short-term, program assistance can help with the volatility.
 If the decline is longer-term, such as more than four or five years, ARC adjusts with the market and the guarantee decreases to avoid distortions.
 The Committee understands that price declines over a longer timeframe do not constitute shocks to the system that threaten farm operations; rather they are trends requiring appropriate responses by farmers.
-Accordingly, ARC provides assistance in the initial years of collapsed or declining prices allowing input prices to follow commodity prices lower and provide farmers time to adjust their operations.
-The five-year Olympic average price used in ARC is a market-oriented solution to the multi-year price risks a farmer must manage.
+Accordingly, ARC provides limited assistance in the initial years of collapsed or declining prices allowing input prices to follow commodity prices lower and provide farmers time to adjust their operations.
+The five-year Olympic average price used in ARC is part of a market-oriented solution to the multi-year price risks a farmer must manage.